Nzamba Kitonga LLP

 Key Change

-This requirement extends to land set aside by developers or land-buying companies for public purposes under the Physical and Land Use Planning Act, 2019, such as parcels earmarked for schools, hospitals, and roads.
+This requirement also extends to land reserved for public purposes by developers or land-buying companies under the Physical and Land Use Planning Act, 2019, including land set aside for schools, hospitals, and roads.

 Titles will be issued as follows: